aws-samples/lambda-cross-account-msk/README.md

-## Trigger AWS Lambda from a cross-account Amazon MSK
+## Triggering AWS Lambda function from a cross-account Amazon Managed Streaming for Apache Kafka

-This repository contains AWS CloudFormation templates to setup producer and consumer accounts required for the blog - [Trigger AWS Lambda from a cross-account Amazon MSK](https://blog-to-be-published).
+This repository contains AWS CloudFormation templates to setup producer and consumer accounts required for the blog - [Triggering AWS Lambda function from a cross-account Amazon Managed Streaming for Apache Kafka ](https://blog-to-be-published).
 The blog provides the steps how you can trigger an AWS Lambda in the consumer account from a cross-account Amazon MSK in the producer account.

 Here is the architecture that the cloudformation templates help you build -